 Aireon's mandate is to provide global satellite-based surveillance capability for ANSPs around the world through ADS-B receivers built as an additional payload on the Iridium NEXT satellite constellation.
-Seven Iridium NEXT launches have been successfully completed as of the date of this AIF resulting in the placement of 65 satellites in orbit as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
-It is expected that Iridium's remaining launch schedule will enable Aireon to commence operations in calendar year 2019.
+All eight of the planned Iridium NEXT launches have been successfully completed resulting in the placement of 75 satellites in orbit (66 operational and 9 spares) as part of the establishment of the infrastructure for Aireon's ADS-B global aircraft tracking and surveillance service.
+Trial use of space-based ADS-B coverage by the Company began in March 2019 in the Edmonton FIR and, in conjunction with NATS, over the North Atlantic.
 Aireon projects that airlines will save fuel costs and avoid greenhouse gas emissions by flying more preferred routes enabled by this technology.
 As Aireon services will be offered worldwide, surveillance of other global airspaces (non-Canadian) will also be enabled, extending Canada's commitment to make aviation more environmentally efficient beyond our own borders.